AIDA-AT/aidaat-conference/AIDA-AT-Git-Tutorial-For-Public-Source-Code.md

 # Step by step

+Suppose that the reseacher Tan have paper accepted `000` from AIDA-AT and his GitHub account is `tanthml`, he will follow step by step below to public his code to AIDA-AT GitHub.

 1. Go to AIDA-AT Conference GitHub repo : https://github.com/aidaat/aidaat-conference

 2. Fork it to your git,

 3. Clone the forked git repo to your local machine:
     For example, suppose this is my forked-repo from AIDA-AT, I will clone it to my local machine: